adkrueger/System-Excel-Writer/README.md

 And hit enter again.

-3. Now, using Terminal/PowerShell, type:
+**3.** Now, using Terminal/PowerShell, type:
         pip3 install openpyxl
 And hit enter.
 If you get an error saying something like 'pip3: command not found' then trying using pip instead of pip3.

-4. Next, download writer.py by clicking on the "Clone or Download" button on the "Code" page of the GitHub repository (this is found at github.com/adkrueger/System-Excel-Writer).
+**4.** Next, download writer.py by clicking on the "Clone or Download" button on the "Code" page of the GitHub repository (this is found at github.com/adkrueger/System-Excel-Writer).
 Now, click "Download ZIP".
 You may need to extract the contents of this folder after done downloading (which can be done by either going into the folder and selecting the "Extract" option in the menu, or by right clicking and selecting the "Extract All" option).

-5. There are multiple ways to run the script, but we will use the easier of the two first:
+**5.** There are multiple ways to run the script, but we will use the easier of the two first:
-Open the 'writer.py' file.
+Open the 'writer.py' file by double-clicking on it.
 This contains all code, and should open up in a new window.
 Now click the 'Run' option in the menu bar at the top of the screen (if this doesn't appear, make sure you're on the correct window).
 In the dropdown menu that appears, click 'Run Module'.

 If the above instructions didn't work, follow the OS-specific instructions below.

-WINDOWS:
+**WINDOWS**:
 Open Notepad and type something like the following:
 @echo off
 "path where your python.exe is stored" "path where writer.py is stored"